What some of his characters are saying about him:

 "I don't think he should have had Mary break my bicycle in Montauk.
 It's an extremely touchy subject we have yet to really put behind us." - George, from "The Musketeers," published in Other Voices, Spring/Summer 2003.

 "I didn't happen to meet him quite by chance roaming aimlessly in Central Park, if you really must know." - the nameless protagonist, from "Big Button," published in Sou'wester, Fall 2008.

 "Why did he ever mix me up with that model?
 The woman is just never satisfied." - Peter, from "Chrome," published in AGNI, 2005.

 "He keeps me busy, he does.
-I'm already the fourth grade teacher at the school and run the puppet shows besides, and now, apparently, I have my own chapter of his recently completed novel.
+I'm already the fourth grade teacher at the school and run the puppet shows besides, and now, apparently, I have my own chapter in his first completed novel.
 It is a bit wearing on me, might I say." - Judith, from "Undercurrents," published in Zone 3, Spring 2015.